zyhzsh/S7-Doc/docs/Industry/Research/Backend.md

 ## Conclusions

-In conclusion, after careful research and consideration, our group has chosen Supabase as the best fit for our BAAS solution.
-The reasons behind our decision include its compatibility with our preferred front-end framework, its growing community, built-in scalability, ease of use for developers, support for complex use cases through SQL, and seamless data migration.
-We are confident that Supabase will provide the necessary tools and features to support our project's requirements and help us achieve our goals efficiently.
+After conducting thorough research and analysis of various Backend-as-a-Service (BaaS) solutions, our group has decided that Supabase is the most suitable option for our project.
+Our decision was based on several factors, including its seamless integration with our preferred front-end framework, its strong and growing community support, built-in scalability, developer-friendly interface, support for complex use cases through SQL, and effortless data migration.
+We believe that Supabase will provide us with all the necessary tools and features to meet our project's requirements effectively and help us achieve our goals efficiently.

 <img src={PrototypeSupabaseTrending} />